henri/spb/README.md

 ### :arrows_counterclockwise: Automate Installation and Updates

-The easiest way to setup SPB automatic updates is to run the command below from the bash shell :
+Only configure auomated updates if you are confident and understand the risks outlined below.
+[Sticking with the manual updates](https://github.com/henri/spb#floppy_disk-installation) is reccomended for most users.
+If you are sure you want to setup automated SPB updates, the easiest approach  is to run the command below from the bash shell :

 ```bash
 export SPB_CRON_SETUP="true"